-We vaccinate, tattoo and hot-iron brand the calves in small groups during the month of May, so they are all ready to be moved to their respective pastures by the end of May and beginning of June.
+We vaccinate, tattoo and hot-iron brand the calves in small groups during the months of April and May, so they are all ready to be moved to their respective pastures by the end of May and beginning of June.
 Our sale heifers are the last to be AI'd and moved to their pastures the middle of June.
-Somewhere in the middle of all of this, Ben has gotten the pasture fences ready and Richard and Brad are working on getting the farming completed.
+Somewhere in the middle of all of this, the pasture fences have been repaired as needed and Richard and Ben work on getting the farming completed.

 During the summer months, most of the pastures are on a twice over rotation schedule, so we spend a lot of time moving cattle and checking water sources.
-Again, depending on Mother Nature, starting the end of June, we are busy putting up hay for the winter months.
+Also, during the summer months, Kathy and grandsons, Bentley and Briar, spend time in the pastures , especially with the bred heifers, offering them a 50# bag of 'cake' while capturing cattle photos.
+Depending on Mother Nature, starting the end of June, we are busy putting up hay for the winter months.
 We raise all our own feedstuffs plus sell some cash wheat and sunflowers which keeps us busy throughout the summer.

 September is usually spent chopping silage and weaning calves.
 The cattle are rounded up in each individual pasture and the calves are hauled home.
 Once home, the calves are weighed and vaccinated.